-Consider what happens between the various settings given to your groups
+Consider how it happens between the various settings given to your groups

-Below are examples of how the various group settings behave in the case of an employee belonging to several different groups.
+Here are examples of how the various group settings behave in the case of an employee who belongs to several different groups.

-This is very important to consider as it delimits the same booking possibility for employee members.
+This is very important to consider as it limits the same booking option as employee members.

 Visible future days

-An employee is a member of group A (14 future visible days) and is also a member of group B (30 future visible days) this employee will have visibility of future visible days of 30.
-In this case, the setting with the higher number wins.
+An employee is part of group A (14 visible future days) and is also part of group B (30 future days visible) this employee will have a visibility of 30 future visible days.
+In this case, the setting with the highest number wins.

-An employee who belongs to group A (who can book 7/7 days) and also belongs to group B (who can book 2/30 days instead) will be able to book 7/7 days as the ratio of the two values is greater.
-In this case, the setting with the greater ratio between the two values wins.
+An employee who belongs to group A (who can book 7/7 days) and also belongs to group B (who can book 2/30 days instead) can book 7/7 days since the ratio between the two values is the greatest.
+In this case, the setting with the highest ratio between the two values wins.

-An employee who belongs to group A (with the activated limit of 7/7) and group B (without an activated limit) this employee will have no active limit.
-When an employee is also part of a group that has no limit for booking spaces, he/she will never have any booking limits.
+An employee who belongs to group A (with the active limit of 7/7) and group B (no limit activated) this employee will have no active limit.
+When an employee is also part of a group that has no restrictions on booking seats, they will never have booking limits.

-An employee who belongs to group A (who sees spaces x and y) and belongs to group B (who sees spaces z), this employee will see the spaces x,y,z available for booking.
-Again, the spaces are added together.
+An employee who belongs to group A (who sees spaces x and y) and belongs to group B (who sees spaces z), this employee will see the spaces x, y, z available for booking.
+Again, the spaces add up.

-An employee belongs to group A (who can book on Fridays from 10am-8pm) and also belongs to group B (who can book on Mondays from 9am-6pm and Tuesdays from 9am-1pm) this employee will be able to book in all three set shifts of the groups he/she belongs to, so Mondays from 9am-6pm, Tuesdays from 9am-1pm and finally Fridays from 10am-8pm.
-All shifts add up.
+An employee belongs to group A (who can book Friday from 10-20) and also belongs to group B (which can book Monday from 9-18 and Tuesday from 9-13) this employee can book in all three scheduled shifts of the groups to which he belongs, so Monday from 9-18, Tuesday from 9-13 and finally Friday from 10-20.
+All the shifts add up.

-Below is a recap table of the applied logic:
+Below is a table of recaps of the logic applied:

 The higher value is considered

-The higher of the two values is considered
+The greater ratio between the two values is considered

 Did this answer your question?